Tech notes

 Nutrition #

 Coconut oil, nuts, honey, eggs, beetroot.
 I use a pill dispenser to plan supplements for the week.
 I like experimenting with nutraceuticals.
-Sample of staples: ashwagandha, creatine; glycine and melatonine (for sleep)
+Sample of staples: ashwagandha, berberine, creatine; glycine and melatonine (for sleep)

 Stay healthy, be useful, love

-- Previous: Learning in 2024; recap
+- Previous: Learning in 2026